Skip to Content

 First, of course, you can always check with Google.
 If you search “RV wash near me” you’ll likely get some suggestions.
 If your location services aren’t turned on, you may need to tell Google where you are, (i.e. “RV wash near Topeka, Kansas).

 Again, many DIY car washes don’t have websites.
-So lean on Google Street View to take a look for tall or open wash bays.
+So, lean on Google Street View to take a look for tall or open wash bays (using the zoom feature on Google Street View may even allow you to see the exact height of the wash bay, so you’ll know that you’ll fit before you even head over there).

 Blue Beacon (or other Truck Wash)

-Blue Beacon is a popular place to wash an RV, if there’s one located near where you are.
+Blue Beacon is a popular place to wash an RV, especially if one is located near your current location.
 The easiest way to find out is to simply go to the Blue Beacon online search page, and scroll down to the state where you’re located.

 Ask Your RV Park/Campground Host